-This co-opetition provides an opportunity for students to demonstrate what they learned, how they worked as a team, and the impact they had on their community during the year.
+This competition provides an opportunity for students to demonstrate what they learned, how they worked as a team, and the impact they had on their community during the year.
 Judges interview the teams, review their final report, and determine the top performers in the region.
-Monetary prize awards are given to the top teams and the highest scoring team advances to the statewide competition.
+Monetary prize awards are given to the top teams and the highest scoring team advances to the statewide competition!

-This is a coopetition among the regional winners.
+This is a competition among the regional winners.
 The YES!
-State Champion is announced at the Twin’s pre-game show on Target Field!
+State Champion is announced at the MN Twin’s pre-game show on home plate at Target Field!

 YES! students are given the opportunity to kayak local bodies of water with their regional coordinator.
 Participants conduct chemical, physical, and biological assessments to determine water quality.
 During their kayaking adventure, students look for aquatic invasive species (AIS).
 This is just one of the many options for summer projects!